 If available for two semesters (Spring through Summer OR Summer through Fall) please note this in your cover letter.

-United Way of Williamson County seeks interns to work with the development director and the focus will be on fundraising activities.
+United Way of Williamson County seeks interns to work with the development director.
+The focus will be on fundraising activities.
 Duties will include some communications, development of fundraising and marketing materials, prospect research and assisting with events.
 Candidates should be proficient in Microsoft Office; experience with InDesign is a plus.

 Interested students should submit a resume, cover letter, three references and a writing sample to Laurie Garza at email@example.com.